 - Feeding America Online (cookbooks from late 18th century onwards)

 - Larsdatter’s Links to Cookbooks (more 18th century)

 - A Book of Cookery, a modern publication, is a handy compendium of receipts from different period cookbooks, along with useful related information.
 The author Kimberly Walters is pictured upper left.

-For historic receipts written in a present-day style, Historic Foodways, a part of Colonial Williamsburg, has transformed many original receipts into useful modern ones.
-The Mount Vernon website also has recipes, like Martha Washingto’s great cake shown below.
+The Mount Vernon website also has recipes, like Martha Washington’s great cake shown below.